-Sustainability awards & recognition
+Sustainability awards and recognition

 Skanska is assessed periodically by a number of socially responsible investment organizations and investor.
 Below are some of the most significant awards and recognition.